What's special about vintage modern Scandinavian fabrics?

-Scandinavian textile design in the period spanning the late 1950s through the 1960s through to the late 1970s can be roughly divided into three broad style categories:
+Modern Scandinavian textile design in the period spanning the late 1950s through to the late 1970s can be roughly divided into three broad style categories:

-– Stylised designs taken from nature, especially trees, leaves and flowers, as seen in the work of textile designers such as Maija Isola and Viola Gråsten.
-These designs are especially prevalent in Swedish textiles from the postwar era, with prominent producers including Borås Wäfveri.
+• Stylised designs taken from nature, especially trees, leaves and flowers, as seen in the work of textile designers such as Josef Frank, Saini Salonen and Viola Gråsten.
+These designs are especially prevalent in Swedish textiles from the postwar period, with prominent producers including Borås Wäfveri.

-– Geometric designs as seen in the work of designers such as Verner Panton.
-Outside Scandinavia, geometric fabric designs were also very popular in the midcentury era in Germany and the UK, with artists including Barbara Brown and Peter Perritt designing textiles for companies like Heals.
+• Geometric designs as seen in the work of designers such as Verner Panton.
+Outside Scandinavia, geometric fabric designs were also very popular in the midcentury era in Germany and the UK, with artists including Barbara Brown and Peter Perritt designing textiles for prestigious companies such as Heals.

-Many of the best Scandi modern fabric designs from the late 50s, 60s and 70s have proved to be perennial classics that have continued to resonate throughout the 50-plus years since they were created.
-Indeed, a number of textile designs from this era have been brought back into production, sometimes in new colourways, and their influence can also be seen in many of today's contemporary fabrics have been directly inspired by Scandi designs from the midcentury and postwar period.
-We also love the unbeatable quality of original fabrics from the 50s, 60s and 70s are, however, rarely if ever matched by today's productions, while the colours of the originals tend to be more distinctively characteristic of their era.
+Many of the best Scandinavian modern fabric designs from this era have proved to be perennial classics that have continued to resonate throughout the 50-plus years since they were created.
+Indeed, a number of such designs have been brought back into production, sometimes in new colourways, and their influence can also be seen in many of today's contemporary fabric designs.
+The quality of the original fabrics and print techniques from the 50s, 60s and 70s are, however, rarely if ever matched by today's productions, while the colours of the originals tend to be more distinctively characteristic of their era.